Learn how to read, add, and upload assets using the monday.com platform API

-Any file you upload to monday.com is saved as an asset, and each asset has a unique ID to identify it within an account.
+Files uploaded to monday.com are saved as assets, and each asset has a unique ID that identifies it within an account.

 Queries